danthareja/contribute-to-open-source/CODE_OF_CONDUCT.md

 > This file sets ground rules for contributors’ behavior.
 >
-> While not every project has this file, its presence signals that this is a welcoming project to contribute to.
+> While not every project has this file, its presence signals that this is a welcome project to contribute to.

 # Contributor Covenant Code of Conduct